Cultural depictions of William III of England: Art

 In Dublin city, the display of a white plasterwork horse in the fanlight of a door was believed to denote a household that was Protestant and loyal to the United Kingdom.
 The horse was a depiction of William's white horse, which he rode during the Battle of the Boyne.

 In the late 1700s, "Williamite glass", featuring a depiction of the King was a popular product by craftsmen in Ireland.
 One example held in the Ulster Museum featured the inscription "The glorious and immortal memory of King William and his Queen Mary and perpetual disappointment to the Pope, the Pretender, and all the enemies of the Protestant religion".
 Paintings of William, often on his horse, were common in stately homes and public buildings in Ireland in the 19th century.

 Statues

 Statue of William of Orange on College Green, erected in 1701 in Dublin.
-It was severely damaged in an explosion in 1928, and removed in 1929.
+In 1836, the statue was bombed, but was re-erected.
+It was later destroyed by another bomb in 1929.

 An equestrian statue of William by Grinling Gibbons stood on College Green, Dublin, which was unveiled on 1 July 1701.
 It became a focal point for political protest and celebrations, with protests beginning as early as 1710 when two Trinity College students damaged and defaced the statue.
 During William's birthday celebrations, the statue was painted white, and decorated with an orange cloak and sash with orange streamers.
 In July, the statue was decorated with orange lilies.
 In 1836, the statue was bombed, but was re-erected.
 It was later destroyed by another bomb in 1929.

 In London, an equestrian bronze of the King can be found in St. James's Square.